Virgin Media Hub 3.0 Port Forwarding

 2.Login to admin panel of Virgin Media Hub 3.0 router to setup port forward

 Once the page loads, login to the admin panel of Virgin Media Hub 3.0 router by copy-pasting the default username and password (given below) in the dialog box that pops up:

 |Default password of Virgin Media Hub 3.0:||blank|

-Don't panic if the login credentials fail.
+Do not panic if the login credentials fail.
 You can easily reset the Virgin Media Hub 3.0 router by pressing and holding the reset button with a clip for about 15 seconds.
-Retry the credentials again and voila, you're in.
-Give yourself a pat on the back, you've completed the hardest steps without any hassle on your Virgin Media Hub 3.0 Router.
+Retry the credentials again and voila, you are in.
+Give yourself a pat on the back, you have completed the hardest steps without any hassle on your Virgin Media Hub 3.0 Router.

 3.Assign a static IP address to your gaming console / laptop / end-device

 By default, every time your gaming console reboots it gets a new local IP.
 So, the first step is to assign a FIXED IP / Static IP address to the device that is requesting a port forward from Virgin Media Hub 3.0 Router.